easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 =========================

 ..
 Author: `Teddy Xinyuan Chen <https://github.com/tddschn>`__
+..
+Revised by: `Kun Cheng <https://www.linkedin.com/in/kun-cheng-080084291/>`

-First off, thanks for taking the time to contribute!
+Thanks for taking time to contribute!

-The following is a set of guidelines for contributing to EasyGraph on GitHub.
-These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.
+The following guidelines are intended to assist you in contributing to EasyGraph on GitHub.
+These guidelines should serve as suggestions rather than strict requirements.
+Please use your judgment and feel free to propose changes to this document by submitting a pull request.

 Table of contents
 ^^^^^^^^^^^^^^^^^